Published: 8 May 2025 / Last Update: 8 May 2025

 Les Discrets – Septembre Et Ses Dernières Pensées (2010)

-Delicate, melancholic, and steeped in atmosphere, this debut from Les Discrets leans more into post-rock and shoegaze than aggression.
-Gently distorted guitars and soft, mournful vocals create a world that feels more like memory than metal — a quiet, poetic entry in the blackgaze canon.
+Delicate, melancholic, and full of atmosphere, this debut from Les Discrets leans more toward post-rock and shoegaze than outright aggression.
+The softly distorted guitars and mournful vocals make it feel more like a fading memory than a metal record, giving it a quiet and poetic place in blackgaze.

 White Ward – Love Exchange Failure (2019)